|

 He

-learned that skunks have talent,
+learned that skunks have talent,though luckily can't fly.

 'Cause from the air it hit him square,